reaktor/iml4e/README.md

 The following excercises are suitable for a solution team of developers and ML specialists.
 It is advisable to go first thorugh an introdcution to MLOps technical framework before the excercises.
 For example [Helsinki University course](https://studies.helsinki.fi/courses/course-unit/otm-995b4379-d234-4c64-bcf7-9981fc39ddfd/DATA11008) uses this material as excerices.
 The excercises are meant to be done as team discussions and planning.

-- Excercises slides and summary of expected themes in team answers
+- Excercises slides and summary of expected themes in team answers (pdf and pptx).
+See ./docs/

 ## Material for designers: crafting an LLM system